kolinwj/perfectnumbers/README.md

 ## Design and implementation

-Used design patterns where its appropriate.
-Above two services objects are constructed by using factory pattern.
+Used design patterns where its appropriate during implementation.
+Above two API services' objects are constructed by using factory pattern.
 RestServiceFactory provides the service objects based on the specific service type required at runtime.
 Leverage Apache CXF and used singleton resource provider which returns the same resource instance per every request.
 Thus resource consumption of the application will optimized.

 Used OOP concepts, encapsulation and inheritance to increase the code reusability and extensibility as well as the privacy of data in instances.